Admission Documents and Correspondence

 You should expect the interview to be conducted in English and not in your native language.
 Since time is limited, keep your answers to the officer’s questions short and to the point.
 Be confident and polite because the initial impressions you create are critical to your success.

 If you are denied a student visa, get the reasons you were denied in writing and ask the officer for a list of documents he or she would suggest you bring in order to overcome the refusal.
-Contact the ISSA office if we would be able to help or if you will need to defer your I-20/DS-2019 to a future term.
+Contact the OIED office to see if we can help or if you will need to defer your I-20 or DS-2019 to a future term.

 What to Expect at the Airport/ Port of Entry